k-hench/hamlet_radiation/README.md

 # The **chapter2** repository

-This project contains the analysis phylogenetic relationships between hamlet species (*Hypoplectrus* spp) from Belize, Honduras and Panama.
+This project contains the analysis of phylogenetic relationships between hamlet species (*Hypoplectrus* spp) from Belize, Honduras and Panama.

 Steps involved include: